enstn/neuropong/README.md

 # neuropong <sup></sup>
 This is my trials & errors on training (simulated) neurons to pingpang some pongs.
 Inspired by this 2022 [paper](https://www.cell.com/neuron/fulltext/S0896-6273(22)00806-6?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS0896627322008066%3Fshowall%3Dtrue) from [Cortical Labs](https://corticallabs.com/).
+I made this to have some hands on experience for the biosensors & bioelectricity lecture at ETH Zurich.

 ## ToDos
 - [x] make a working game instance in Rust
     - [x] fix edge bug
     - [x] wrap game with PyO3[^1]
-- [ ] black vodoo magic with Brian2
+- [x] black vodoo magic with Brian2
     - [x] neuronal test structure
-    - [ ] figure out how this shit works
+    - [x] simple agent with test structure LIF
-    - [ ] eternal ponging
+    - [ ] build an agent that is able to actually play pong
 - [ ] transition from BRIAN to NEURON

 ## WhyNotDos